Identification of the theory of multidimensional orthogonal polynomials with the theory of symmetric interacting Fock spaces with finite dimensional one particle space: The symmetric Jacobi relations

 \subsection{Commutation relations}

-In this section we briefly recall some known facts about commutation relations canonically associated to orthogonal polynomials (see \cite{[AcKuoSt04b]}) which will be used in the following section.
-Given the quantum decompositions of the $X_j$'s:
+In this section we briefly recall some known facts about commutation relations canonically associated to orthogonal polynomials (see \cite{[AcNh02]}, \cite{[AcKuoSt04b]}) which will be used in the following section.
+We refer the reader to \cite{[AcKuoSt04b]} for more detailed analysis.